zhiqiangjianggithub/EchoSightPro/README.md

 ## 5. Research Interface ##

 Since version 0.5.1, a research interface module is added in for personalized academic research needs.
 The research module is provided with source codes together, you can do your personalized work through it.
 Through the interface you can work on the data at different stage.

 For example, if you want to “right half image gray scale value to be reverted”.
-You need the following 3 steps to make your job done.
+You need the following 3 simple steps to make your job done.

 __Step 1:Open Research Project Source Codes__
 <p align="center">
   <img src="images/research.JPG" />
 </p>

 __Step 2:Modify the Codes based on Your Needs__
 <p align="center">
   <img src="images/codes.JPG" />
 </p>

 __Step 3:Build the Project to Get the DLL file and copy it to bin folder, replace the existing one__
 <p align="center">
   <img src="images/DLL.JPG" />
 </p>

 After all the 3 steps are done, start EchoSight-Pro to check your result.
 You will see the final output as you expected.